valhalla/valhalla-docs/explorer/tutorial.md

 ![Stop details for bus stop](/images/mobility-explorer-stop-brdwy-details.png)

+You can get the GeoJSON for this location with a query of https://transit.land/api/v1/stops.geojson?onestop_id=s-9q9p1erf53-broadway~wgrandav.

 In this case, Alameda-Contra Costa Transit District is the only operator serving this stop.
 However, part of the power of Transitland is that it aggregates data from many operators and merges them so they can be queried at the same time.

 For example, if you search for stops in downtown San Francisco, there are some locations where two different transit operators (BART and San Francisco Municipal Transportation Agency) have colocated underground metro rail stations, plus there are bus lines and light rail stops on the surface.
 You can click a shared stop and get information for all the transit options there, even if they are served by different operators.